idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/GaussianProcess.md

 A desirable aspect of Gaussian process modeling is that in addition to returning a predicted value at the evaluation point, it can also provide a measure of uncertainty in the form of a standard deviation.
 To facilitate this an overloaded `evaluate()` function which sets the standard deviation by reference is provided.

-!listing GaussianProcess.C line=GaussianProcess::evaluate(const std::vector<Real> & x, Real & std_dev)
+!listing surrogates/GaussianProcess.C line=GaussianProcess::evaluate(const std::vector<Real> & x, Real & std_dev)

 !syntax parameters /Surrogates/GaussianProcess